Sam36502/4BOD-Go/README.md

 | `editor_overlay` | Whether to have the editor overlay on by default (Should save if turned off with it on) |
 | `debug_keycodes` | Whether to display the last pressed keycode on the screen (helpful for changing controls) |
 | `controls`       | A list of various keys and their keycodes (see `debug_keycodes`) |

+## Changing Keyboard Inputs
+The easiest way to change which keys do what is to set the `debug_keycodes` option by setting it to `true` and starting the machine.
+Then, you can press the keys you want each thing to do and write down what the keycode is.
+After that, you can change the respective `kc_...` settings in the controls part of `options.json`.
+You can also use `0` to unbind the key.